ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

 It is important to mention, that **the `ReceiveReply` is a blocking call**.
-The reply is provided only when the request is fully processed in the VPP which may take some time, depending on the request (but we still talk about milliseconds).
+The reply is provided only when the request is fully processed in VPP which may take some time (order milliseconds), depending on the request.

-The reply message always provides us with the reply value called `Retval` - it contains a return code in case something went wrong with the API call, but it is not needed to check it separately since in such a case the call always returns error.
-However, there can be other useful data in the reply.
-In this case, useful data are represented by the interface index generated within the VPP and used as a unique identifier for the just-created interface.
+The reply message always provides us with the reply value called `Retval`.
+It contains a return code in case something went wrong with the API call.
+It is not required to inspect separately since in such a case the call always returns error.

+There can be other useful data in the reply.
+In our case, the useful data is represented by the interface index generated within VPP.
+This is used as a unique identifier for the interface just created.

 Add code to print the index of our loopback:
 ```go